Large Language Models for Combinatorial Optimization of Design Structure Matrix: Background and Related Work

 \subsection{Large Language Models for Combinatorial Optimization}

-Combinatorial optimization problems are frequently encountered across fields, where finding an optimal solution from a finite set often drives improvements in efficiency, cost, and performance \cite{Korte2011}.
+Combinatorial optimization problems are frequently encountered across diverse engineering domains, where finding an optimal solution from a finite set often drives improvements in efficiency, cost, and performance \cite{Korte2011}.
 For instance, applications such as DNA barcoding and DNA assembly in synthetic biology \cite{Naseri2020}, as well as job scheduling in manufacturing \cite{Xidias2019}, rely heavily on effective solutions of CO problems.
 However, due to their NP-hard nature, these problems present substantial challenges, especially as complexity increases with larger problem sizes and more intricate dependencies.
 Traditionally, real-world CO problems are usually approached through the following process: the problem is first modeled formally and mathematically, then solved using specific optimization algorithms or heuristics, and finally interpreted within the context of practical engineering \cite{Pinedo2012}.
 This separation between problem-solving and interpretation stages limits the ability to capture the contextual nuances that are often essential for optimizing real-world problems.

-Recent advancements have significantly enhanced the capabilities of LLMs \cite{Chang2024,Wei2022}.
+Recent advancements have significantly enhanced the capabilities of LLMs \cite{Chang2024,Wei2022,JiangID2025}.
 LLMs acquire extensive common-sense and domain-specific knowledge during their pretraining on large-scale datasets, including publicly available code repositories, natural language corpora, and other multimodal data.
 This broad foundation is further refined through fine-tuning on various downstream tasks, enabling LLMs to adapt to specific applications.
-State-of-the-art models such as DeepSeek, LLaMA, Claude, and GPT-series models have demonstrated remarkable performance in understanding natural language, complex reasoning, and generalizing across a wide range of tasks \cite{anthropic2024claude,Liu2024deepseek,meta2024llama,openai2024gpt4turbo}.
+State-of-the-art LLMs such as Claude, GPT, Gemini, and DeepSeek models have demonstrated remarkable performance in understanding natural language, complex reasoning, and generalizing across a wide range of tasks \cite{anthropic2024claude,Liu2024deepseek,meta2024llama,openai2024gpt4turbo}.